 The course is part of this learning path

-Hello, there.
-In this video, we will talk about sealed classes.
-Sealed classes are a concept that came into our lives with Java 15.
-Sealed classes, previewed in Java 15 and Java 16, are now fully available with Java 17.
+Hi there.
+In this video, we'll talk about the sealed class.
+Actually, the sealed class is not the topic of the Oracle Certified Associate Java SE8 programmer exam.
+Because the release of Java SE15 introduces sealed classes as a preview feature.
+But since it's related to inheritance, I want to touch on the sealed class.
 This feature is about enabling more fine-grained inheritance control in Java.
 Sealing allows classes and interfaces to define their permitted subtypes.
-In other words, a class or an interface can now define which class can implement or extend it.
+In other words, a class or an interface can now define which classes can implement or extend.
 It's a useful feature for domain modeling and increasing the security of libraries.
 One of the primary purposes of inheritance is code reuse.
 When you want to create a new class and there's already a class that includes some of the code that you want, you can derive your new class from the existing class.
 In doing this, you can reuse the fields and methods of the existing class without having to write and debug them yourself.
-However, what if you want to model the various possibilities that exist in a domain by
+However, what if you want to model the various possibilities that exist in a domain

 OAK Academy is made up of tech experts who have been in the sector for years and years and are deeply rooted in the tech world.
 They specialize in critical areas like cybersecurity, coding, IT, game development, app monetization, and mobile development.